Our beloved annual tradition! Join friends and family to carve, chat, and enjoy cider and fabulous halloween cookies.

 Join us on Friday December 9th at 8:00 p.m. for a heartwarming Winter Choral Concert celebrating the season of peace, light, and community, performed by the Old First Church Choir under the direction of Dr. Jay A. Pierson.

-Multi-media artist and recycler Monica Lee inspired us once again our card making party.
+Multi-media artist and recycler Monica Lee inspires us once again our card making party.
 This year, she and artist Dorothy Yuki add ornaments!
-Check out her wonderful pictures and blog post about the day!
+Check out her wonderful pictures and blog post about earlier incarnations day!